nomad-coe/nomad-parser-cp2k/library.md

 The class MyParser only defines how to setup a parser based on the given input.
 The actual dirty work is done by a parser implementation class.
 NomadParser does not enforce any specific style for the implementation.
+By wrapping the results in a Result object, you get the automatic unit conversion and JSON backend support.
 A very minimal example of a parser implementation class:

 ```python
 class MyParserImplementation1():